What is Noni Juice?

 In the case of cancer already being present, noni and other plants with high amounts will slow, stop, or totally reverse the cancer process.

 6. Hypertension – Noni is high in phytonutrients, selenium, and vitamin C, which fights free radical damage on blood vessel walls; scopoletin, a compound that may lower blood pressure.

 Noni prevents the absorption of LDL cholesterol, thus reducing plaque in arteries, keeping you healthy and alive longer.

 9. Irritable Bowel Syndrome/constipation – Noni is high in soluble fiber, which helps ease the strain on your intestines and softens stool.
-Also has necessary vitamins and minerals to keep your intestines healthy.
+It also has the necessary vitamins and minerals to keep your intestines healthy.

 10. Antibacterial/antifungal/antiviral – Noni has properties to fight infections comparable to that of prescription drugs.
 It contains anthraquinones, scopoletin, and terpenes, among others all work together to fight diseases.